Efforts to End Homelessness

 Severe Weather Shelter Response Plan.
 Washington County's plan for shelter activation in times of severe weather as well as resources and educational materials for shelter providers.

-10-Year Plan to End Homelessness.
-A Road Home, Washington County's 10-year plan, was approved on June 3, 2008.
+A Road Home: Community Plan to Prevent and End Homelessness.
+A Road Home is the jurisdictions strategic plan that guides the work to address housing instability and homelessness.
 Each year, progress on the goals of the plan is evaluated, documented, and posted online.

 Housing and Supportive Services Network (HSSN).
 This group, made up of non-profit organizations, public sector social service agencies, government representatives and the faith based community, implements the Continuum of Care and ensures integrated and coordinated access to affordable housing and services.